“My Boyfriend Moved in With Me and My Kids But Isn’t Ready to be a Stepdad”

 We love each other very much, and two months of a limbo state of what’s happening in our relationship has been driving me crazy.
 He says he isn’t sure if we have a future.
 He misses his best friends, too.
 I told him that if he felt like he needed his own time that he could have it.
-We do everything together other than work and going to classes.
+We do everything together other than work and go to classes.
 But I don’t have many friends to do things with, so I can’t just go out, plus I have my children.
 I told him he can have his space if need be, but I’m not sure if that’s enough for him.
-I just don’t understand how he was always fine with the idea of our being a family, having talked about our plans for the future being marriage, and then its suddenly changing.
-I just need some advice from a unbiased mind. — Tired of This Limbo
+I just don’t understand how he was always fine with the idea of our being a family, having talked about our plans for the future being marriage, and then it’s suddenly changing.
+I just need some unbiased advice. — Tired of This Limbo

 When you say he was “always fine with the idea of our being a family,” how long is “always” really?
 You’ve been together only a year and a half, and he didn’t even know your children for the first six months (which is a good move, by the way).
 After six months, you introduced him to your oldest kid, so that’s a year — and you don’t say when you introduced your younger two children to him — just a year in which he even had a clue what being around your kids was like.
 When you look at the time that you’ve actually been living like a family — six months, the last three of which has been a “rough period” for your relationship — the time of living happily as a family is reduced even further.
 Basically, you all lived together three months before he expressed that maybe this lifestyle wasn’t for him after all.
 And those three months followed only a handful of months that he even knew your kids.
-When you look at it that way — when you look at the actual timeline of your relationship, the “always” part of always being “fine with the idea of us being a family,” isn’t so impressive.
+When you look at it that way — when you look at the actual timeline of your relationship, the “always” part of always being “fine with the idea of us being a family,” isn’t very significant.

 The truth is, he was fine with an IDEA, and when he began living the actual reality of life as a family with three young children, he realized he wasn’t so fine with it.
 I mean, the baseline we’re looking at here — how he felt about the idea wasn’t even great or excited or happy; he was “fine.”
 That was the baseline you started with.
 It’s really not such a big surprise that in three months’ time, he went from being “fine” with an idea to being unhappy with the lived reality.
 It’s not a surprise and it’s not confusing.
 He changed his mind.
 It happens ALL the time.
 People change their minds.
 They particularly change their minds about situations that are much harder than they had any idea they would be – situations like raising three young children.